caseyanderson/physcpu1/_posts/labs/2019-01-12-voltage-dividers.md

 2. Connect LDR Pin2 to ESP32 `34`
 3. Connect Resistor Pin2 (`Z2` in Voltage Divider schematic above) to ESP32 `GND`

 There are a collection of voltage divider-based sensors that can be used interchangeably, from a hardware and software standpoint, for wildly different interactions.
-In other words, all of the following analog sensors/voltage dividers are usable with `analog_read.py`:
+To name only a few:

 * Potentiometer/knob: [1-turn](https://www.digikey.com/product-detail/en/3852C-282-103AL/3852C-282-103AL-ND/1088605) or [Continuous Turn](https://www.digikey.com/product-detail/en/6639S-1-103/6639S-1-103-ND/274005)
 * [Light-dependent resistor](https://www.sparkfun.com/products/9088)